-A student will be promoted to the next grade level when an average of 69.5% or higher is achieved in all core subjects.
-Core subjects are language arts (phonics, spelling, and reading), social studies, science, and math.
+A student will be promoted to the next grade level when an average of 69.5% or higher is achieved in all core subjects: language arts, social studies, science, math, and Bible.

-- An overall average of 69.4% or lower in any two (2) core subject areas will require a student to repeat the current grade level. - A student having an overall passing grade of 69.5% or higher for the year but having failed a core subject area during any two (2) nine-week terms, may be passed to the next grade level upon the successful completion of summer school with a "C-" or better. - A student who barely passes but has excessive absences, detentions, or suspensions may be considered for retention.
+- An overall average of 69.4% or lower in any two (2) core subject areas will require a student to repeat the current grade level. - A student having an overall passing grade of 69.5% or higher for the year but having failed a core subject area during any two (2) terms, may be passed to the next grade level upon the successful completion of summer school with a "C-" or better. - A student who has more than 10 absences in a semester and fails to make up instruction time with Saturday School. - A student failing Bible will have to meet with Administration before being considered for readmission the following school year.